RebeccaFransson/2DV610---System-test/README.md

 __Expected results__

-User gets HTML and a response code of 200 from the server
+The server responds with  HTML and a response code of 200 from the server
 ___